frontendpatterns/frontendpatterns.dev/src/content/patterns/controlled-input.md

 ---
 # Controlled Input

-Synchronize form inputs with component state for full programmatic control.

 ## Problem

 Without this pattern, the premise that synchronizing form inputs with component state for full programmatic control falls apart, and small changes trigger cascading regressions.